 General info and Mission Statement

-But, the vision of the Food Bank expands beyond providing assistance for this basic need to include a number of initiatives.
-We are developing space for community resource services such as nutrition education, job training, WIC and SNAP programming.
-We are also increasing the total amount and nutritional value of the food and grocery products we distribute each year.
-The Food Bank is training and equipping community agencies to engage in aggressive referral programs that will link individuals to support services that will address underlying causes of hunger such as unemployment, underemployment, lack of education and transportation.
+The vision of the Food Bank expands beyond providing assistance for this basic need to include a number of initiatives.
 We provide and promote programs and services that will help educate and empower individuals to make healthy eating choices for themselves and their families.
-Finally, we are focused on improving the quality and level of service provided by each community agency in the Food Bank's network.
+And we are focused on improving the quality and level of service provided by each community agency in the Food Bank's network.
 The Food Bank of Northwest Indiana strives to reduce the impact of hunger through programs of advocacy, nutrition education and faith based partnerships.

 Click here to veiw our 2013 Annual Report.